rtillies/ps-sba-html-css/README.md

     - [x] Images on all pages except `lessons.html`
   * GIFs
     - [x] GIF on `login.html`
-  * (See resource links above for some free content of each of these types.)

 ## CSS Requirements
 * Make use of inline, internal, and external styling.